finos/regular-table/README.md

 ## Pivots, Filters, Sorts, and Column Expressions with `perspective`

 `regular-table` is natively compatible with [`perspective`](https://github.com/finos/perspective/), a WebAssembly streaming visualization engine.
-By using a `persective.Table` as a Virtual Data Nodel, it becomes simple to achieve user-driven row and column pivots, filters, sorts, and column expressions, as well as charts and persistent layouts, from high-frequency updating data.
+By using a `perspective.Table` as a Virtual Data Nodel, it becomes simple to achieve user-driven row and column pivots, filters, sorts, and column expressions, as well as charts and persistent layouts, from high-frequency updating data.